-The Ultimate Point of View Guide: Third Person Omniscient vs. Third Person Limited vs. First Person
+Point of View in 2023: Third Person Omniscient vs. Third Person Limited vs. First Person

 Which means if you get it wrong, your entire story is damaged.

-For example, I just finished judging a writing contest for Becoming Writer.
-I personally read and judged over ninety stories, and I found point of view mistakes in about twenty percent of them, including a few stories that would have placed much higher if only the writers hadn’t made the mistakes we’re going to talk about later.
+For example, I've personally read and judged thousands of stories for literary contests, and I've found point of view mistakes in about twenty percent of them.
+Many of these stories would have placed much higher if only the writers hadn't made the mistakes we're going to talk about soon.

-The worst part is these mistakes are easily avoidable if you’re aware of them.
-But before we get into the common point of view mistakes, let’s go over each of the four types of POV.
+The worst part is these mistakes are easily avoidable if you're aware of them.
+But before we get into the common point of view mistakes, let's go over each of the four types of narrative perspective.

-Here are the four primary POV types in fiction:
+Here are the four primary types of narration in fiction:

 - First person point of view.
-First person is when “I” am telling the story.
+First person perspective is when “I” am telling the story.
 The character is in the story, relating his or her experiences directly.

 - Second person point of view.
 The story is told to “you.”
 This POV is not common in fiction, but it's still good to know (it is common in nonfiction).